BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 ## Add rule for Git Merge

-If a BigFix or new Post goes out on `main` while you are working on a Feature branch, you will need to rebase the feature branch onto the new head of `main`.
+If a BugFix or new Post goes out on `main` while you are working on a Feature branch, you will need to rebase the feature branch onto the new head of `main`.
 There are likely to be a lot of files in `_site` with merge conflicts! since `_site` is all generated files, we can safely ignore any merge conflicts in the files under `site`.
-We can create a merge rulle to accomplish this by adding a custom merge driver, as follows:
+We can create a merge  to accomplish this by adding a custom merge driver, as follows:

 1. Create the file `.gitattributes` in the root of the repo.
 1. Add the line `/_site/**/*.* merge=keep-local-changes` and save the file.